PierreGode/WaveshareESP32C6LCD/blewatch/README.md

 ## Vulnerability Check (VERY CLOSE only)

-When a device stays in VERY CLOSE range for **3 seconds**, the OUI (first 3 bytes of MAC) is checked against vendors historically affected by BLE vulnerabilities (BlueBorne, KNOB, etc.):
+When a device stays in VERY CLOSE range for **3 seconds**, the OUI (first 3 bytes of MAC) is checked against vendors historically affected by BLE vulnerabilities (BlueBorne, KNOB, etc, see OUI list.):

 | Result | Label Color | LED Behavior |
 |--------|-------------|--------------|